 Online casino is a growing industry in Canada but changes in how players like to consume their games (and the type of games they like to play) could dictate the overall direction brands like William Hill and Betway develop in over the next few decades.
+Click here today to see one of the best online casino brands in our opinion.
 There’s already some evidence to suggest that slot machines, in particular, are dying out.

 It’s a little bit ironic then that slots still bring in two thirds of all casino revenue in some countries around the world (the UK, for example).
 However, the concern is not so much that slots aren’t popular now; it’s that they may not be as popular with the next generation of gamers, who are particularly fond of games like first-person shooters and casual mobile titles.

 Statista indicates that the number of Canadian millennials (people born between 1980 and 2000) playing online for money almost doubled between 2012 and 2014.
 Consequently, casinos need to find ways to fold more modern pursuits into the traditional model to attract “Gen Y” to online ventures.
 The hands-off style of play favored by classic slots isn’t aging well.

 This shift towards more interactive, skill-based games is arguably behind the recent increase of slot machines with bonus rounds, minigames, extra paylines, and other elements that enhance a player’s experience.
 For example, William Hill, the oldest bookmaker in the world according to onlinecasinos.ca/william-hill, offers an Incredible Hulk-themed game with a free spins bonus feature and a “Smash Bonus” that triggers an arcade-style minigame.